Index theory of uniform pseudodifferential operators: Uniform pseudodifferential operators on manifolds of bounded geometry

-We will now show that pseudodifferential operators of negative order are uniformly locally compact and that pseudodifferential operators of order $0$ are uniformly pseudolocal.
+We will now show that uniform pseudodifferential operators of negative order are uniformly locally compact and that uniform pseudodifferential operators of order $0$ are uniformly pseudolocal.
 We will start with the operators of negative order.

 \begin{prop} Let $A\in \IB(L^2(E))$ be a finite propagation operator of negative order $k < 0$\footnote{See Definition \ref{defn:quasiloc_ops}.
-Note that we do not assume that $A$ is a pseudodifferential operator.} such that its adjoint $A^\ast$ also has finite propagation and is of negative order $k^\prime < 0$.
+Note that we do not assume that $A$ is a pseudodifferential operator.} such that its adjoint operator $A^\ast$ also has finite propagation and is of negative order $k^\prime < 0$.
 Then $A$ is uniformly locally compact.
 Even more, the collection